-The CCWH offers the six awards to help reach its organizational goals.
-For a full award description, current application form and information about previous award recipients, please read more about each award.
+The CCWH offers six awards to help reach its organizational goals.
+For a full award description, current application form and information about previous award recipients, please click the award name about each award.

-Ida B. Wells Graduate Student Fellowship – a $1000 annual award given to a graduate student working on a historical dissertation that interrogates race and gender, not ecessarily in a history department.
+Ida B. Wells Graduate Student Fellowship – a $1000 annual award given to a graduate student working on a historical dissertation that interrogates race and gender, not necessarily in a history department.

-Donations by CCWH members and other patrons support these important awards and our 50th Anniversary Fund.
+Donations by CCWH members and other patrons support CCWH awards and initiatives.

 The Coordinating Council on Women in History is a 501(c)(3) nonprofit organization.
 (EIN – 48-1071194) All award donations are tax-deductible.